ligand-discovery/fragment-embedding/README.md

 # Fully Functionalized Fragment Embeddings

-Create a fragment embedding descriptor focused on the CRF fragment space.
-The descriptor is a lightweight 512-dimensional embedding capturing graph connectivity properties as well as physicochemical properties of the fragments.
+This repository contains a lightweight, pre-trained neural network to obtain a 512-dimensional embedding (vector) specific to fully functionalized fragments.
+The model has been trained on the Enamine REAL and Enamine Stock FFF libraries.
+It is aimed at capturing graph connectivity properties as well as physicochemical properties of the CRF fragments.

 ## Installation